Freelan Oscar Stanley: Estes Park, Colorado

 In 1903, Freelan Stanley was stricken with a life-threatening resurgence of tuberculosis.
 The most highly recommended treatment of the day was fresh, dry air with lots of sunlight and a hearty diet.
 Like many "lungers" of his day, he resolved to take the possibly curative air of the Rocky Mountains in Colorado.
-This decision may have been influenced by his acquaintance with John Brisben Walker, who had been a property investor in Colorado since 1880 and became a resident of Morrison, Colorado after selling Cosmo to William Randolph Hearst in 1905.
+This decision may have been influenced by his acquaintance with John Brisben Walker, who had been a property investor in Colorado since 1880 and became a resident of Morrison, Colorado after selling Cosmopolitan to William Randolph Hearst in 1905.

 Freelan and Flora arrived in Denver in March, 1903, followed shortly by his Stanley Runabout which was shipped by train.
 After one night at the Brown Palace Hotel, Stanley arranged an appointment with Dr. Charles Bonney (MD, Harvard, 1889), the preeminent American expert on tuberculosis.
 Dr. Bonney, a great advocate for home treatment, advised Stanley to leave the hotel for a rented house as soon as possible.
 Stanley spent the remainder of the winter at 1401 Gilpin Street but, when his symptoms had not improved by June, he decided to spend the summer in the Colorado mountains.
 Bonney recommended Estes Park, whose climate he compared with that of Davos, Switzerland, a posh resort for European tuberculetics.
 On June 29, Stanley saw Flora off by train and stagecoach while he set out in his car.
 After getting lost and spending the night in Boulder, Stanley arrived on June 30.
 During their first summer, the couple rented a primitive cabin from the owners of the Elkhorn Lodge.